FuadAbdullah/material_quran/README.md

 - ~~Develop the front-end UI of the main menu page.~~
 - ~~Develop the front-end UI of the surah selection page.~~
 - ~~Develop the front-end UI of the surah reader page.~~
-- Develop the front-end UI of the main menu page.
-- Develop the front-end UI of the surah selection page.
-- Develop the front-end UI of the surah reader page.
 - Develop the front-end UI of the about us page.
 - Develop the front-end UI of the search page (Search function is still in consideration).
 - Develop the front-end UI of entire surah in one screen page (This idea may be scrapped if not feasible).